All Blogs

 DAST complements static application security testing (SAST) by including aspects of security that static analysis can miss out on, such as issues that take place only when the application is running.

-Importance of DAST in Modern Application Development
+Why DAST is Crucial in Modern Application Development

 Advantages of DAST